- Facilities Planning & Campus Development (FPC)

 - How are annual maintenance and operations requirements funded?

-Answer: Funding for annual maintenance and operations requirements is provided from the district general fund.
+Answer: Funding for regular annual maintenance and operations requirements is provided from the district general fund.

 - What do new buildings cost?